-In March 2010 Electrolux was delisted from the London Stock Exchange (LSE).
-Following the delisting, all trading in Electrolux shares is concentrated to Nasdaq OMX Nordic Market in Stockholm.
-The Electrolux B-share was listed on the LSE since 1928.
-The LSE listing was a part in a strategy to increase international ownership in Electrolux.
-However, this listing was no longer deemed necessary due to deregulation of international capital markets and the increased foreign ownership of shares on Nasdaq OMX Stockholm.
+In March 2010, Electrolux was delisted from the London Stock Exchange (LSE).
+Following the delisting, all trading in Electrolux shares is concentrated towards the Nasdaq OMX Nordic Market in Stockholm.
+The LSE listing was part of a strategy to increase international ownership in Electrolux.
+However, this listing was no longer deemed necessary due to deregulation of international capital markets and the increased foreign ownership of shares on the Nasdaq OMX Stockholm.

 Strengthening core business

-2001-02 The household division of the Australian company Email Ltd, was acquired in 2001.
-During 2001 and 2002 two restructuring programs were implemented throughout the Group, with divestments of non-core business, productivity improving measures, cost cutting, consolidation of production, rationalization of sales and marketing, write-downs of assets and personnel cutbacks.
+2001-02: The household division of the Australian company Email Ltd, was acquired in 2001.
+During 2001-02 two restructuring programs were implemented throughout the Group, with divestments of non-core business, productivity improving measures, cost cutting, consolidation of production, rationalization of sales and marketing, write-downs of assets and personnel cutbacks.

-2003-04 The consolidation of brands, with Electrolux as main brand, accelerated and a consumer insight driven product development process was initiated.
+2003-04: The consolidation of brands, with Electrolux as the main brand, accelerated and a consumer insight-driven product development process was initiated.
 The group re-introduced the Electrolux brand in USA with vacuum cleaners in 2003 followed by high-end white goods in 2004.
-During 2003 and 2004 relocation of manufacturing to low cost countries, e.g. to Eastern Europe, South-East Asia and Mexico, accelerated.
+During 2003-04, relocation of manufacturing to low cost regions, including Eastern Europe, South-East Asia and Mexico, accelerated.

 In February 2005, the Board of Electrolux decided that the Group´s Outdoor Products operation would be spun off as a separate company and distributed to Electrolux shareholders.
-The AGM in 2006 decided that all shares in the wholly owned subsidiary Husqvarna AB should be distributed, and that each share in AB Electrolux entitled the owner to one share in Husqvarna AB.
-Owners of series A shares in AB Electrolux received series A shares in Husqvarna AB, and owners of series B shares received series B shares in Husqvarna AB, June 7, 2006, was the last trading day of the Electrolux-share including entitlement to dividend of shares in Husqvarna AB.
+At the 2006 AGM, it was decided that all shares in the wholly owned subsidiary Husqvarna AB should be distributed, and that each share in AB Electrolux entitled the owner to one share in Husqvarna AB.
+Owners of series A shares in AB Electrolux received series A shares in Husqvarna AB, and owners of series B shares received series B shares in Husqvarna AB.
+The last trading day of the Electrolux-share including entitlement to dividend of shares in Husqvarna AB was June 7, 2006.

-The Group continues the efforts to transform Electrolux into an innovative, consumer-focused company.
-Comprehensive launches of new products under the Electrolux brand were implemented in Europe in 2007 and in the US 2008.
-Plant closures and cutbacks are initiated and manufacturing is relocated to Eastern Europe, South-East Asia and Mexico.
+The Group continued efforts to transform Electrolux into an innovative, consumer-focused company.
+Comprehensive launches of new products under the Electrolux brand were implemented in Europe in 2007 and the US during 2008.
+Plant closures and cutbacks were initiated and manufacturing was relocated to Eastern Europe, South-East Asia and Mexico.

 In 2011 Electrolux completed the acquisitions of Olympic Group and Compañia Tecno Industrial S.A (CTI).
 Olympic Group is a leading manufacturer of appliances in the Middle East.
-Electrolux acquisition of CTI makes Electrolux the largest supplier of appliances in Chile and Argentina, and further enhances Electrolux position as a leading appliance company in the fast-growing Latin American market.
+The Electrolux acquisition of CTI made Electrolux the largest supplier of appliances in Chile and Argentina, and further enhanced Electrolux position as a leading appliance company in the fast-growing Latin American market.